TinyTapeout/tinytapeout_www/content/guides/get-started-demoboard/_index.md

 After inspecting the boards for damage, and ensuring the carrier board is well seated on the demoboard, give the system 5V through the USB connector.

-Operating normally, the power LEDs on the top right of the demoboard will light up (though the 1v8 may be a bit dim), and the letter "t" will hold on the 7-segment for a moment, then go through a speedy little sequence and finally start toggling the segments in a binary counter dance (see the video for an example). pe
+Operating normally, the power LEDs on the top right of the demoboard will light up (though the 1v8 may be a bit dim), and the letter "t" will hold on the 7-segment for a moment, then go through a speedy little sequence and finally start toggling the segments in a binary counter dance (see the video for an example).

-The is the [factory test](https://tinytapeout.com/runs/tt04/001/) project, loaded by default, being ticked and shows the system is alive.
+This is the [factory test](https://tinytapeout.com/runs/tt04/001/) project, loaded by default, being ticked and shows the system is alive.

 If you have a way to monitor power use, you should see a draw of around 180-200 milliAmps, on the 5V supply and not much more.